mickeytheq/ZoopDocs/docs/automaticnumbering/AutomaticNumbering.md

 # Automatic numbering - collection and encounter

-**This Zoop utility/tool will update your card information.
-Ut is strongly recommended to make a backup of your project files/directory before using this tool.**
+**This feature updates your .eon files.
+It is recommended you backup your content before using this feature.**

 Zoop has a tool to set the collection and encounter numbers of your cards instead of doing it manually.